venusian6/Tic-tac-toe/README.md

-This is pure javascript project which is not Dry at all haha.
+This is pure javascript project which is not DRY at all haha.